kevinaud/dynamic-forms-docs/Welcome file.md

 	- I designed it this way to make it easy to add new functionality to Dynamic Form Templates.
 Instead of the DynamicFormTemplate class having a list of Multiple Choice Questions **and** a list of Text Questions **and** a list of Numeric Questions, etc. it simply has a list of Questions.
 It doesn't care what kind of questions are in the list, it doesn't care if a new type of question is added, it just treats them all as questions.
 	- Logic that is different for each subclass
 		- There are some scenarios where you can't just treat everything like a Question.
 Sometimes it matters if it is a Multiple Choice Question or a Text Question.
 		- One example is when you need to take a list of Questions and convert them into their respective view models.
-The view model for a Text Question is different than the view model for a Multiple Choice Question because there are some properties that exist on a Multiple Choice Question and not on a Text Question (like the list of Choices for that question).
+The view model for a Text Question is different than the view model for a Multiple Choice Question because there are some properties that exist on a Multiple Choice Question and not on a Text Question (like a list of Choices).
+		- The wrong way to solve that problem:
+			``

 ## Front End